inaimathi/langnostic/drafts/gcp-is-bullshit-and-heres-why.md

 print(resp.json()["content"][0]["text"])
 ```

-Ok, the response path is a bit more byzantine in the OpenAI case, and if you want to use `system` prompts in the Anthropic case, it's a bit weirder since it's a top-level prompt instead of a message type, and also Anthropic uses a bizarre `x-api-key` header instead of the web-standard `Authorization`, but you know what both of these have in common?
+Ok, the response path is a bit more byzantine in the OpenAI case, and if you want to use `system` prompts in the Anthropic case, it's a bit weirder since it's a top-level parameter instead of a message type, and also Anthropic uses a bizarre `x-api-key` header instead of the web-standard `Authorization`, but you know what both of these have in common?

-1. You get an API key
+1. You get an API key from your account
 2. You use that API key to authenticate your results
-3. You get a response back from the given model
+3. You get a response back from the given model if you properly authenticate with your key

 ## This Is The Part Where GCP Is Shit